franneck94/GW2_RotaHelper/README.md

 #### Tested Builds

-Builds Working properly:

-- Power Spellbreaker Hammer
-- Power Berserker Hammer Axe/Mace
-- Power/Quickness Berserker GS Axe/Axe
-- Power (Alacrity) Mechanist Sword
-- Power (Alacrity) Mechanist Rifle
-- Power/Quickness Scrapper
-- Power/Quickness Galeshot
-- Power Soulbeast Hammer
-- Power/Quickness Ritualist
-- Power/Quickness Harbinger
-- Power Reaper Spear
-- Condition (Alacrity) Mechanist 1kit/2kit
-- Condition Harbinger
-  - Opener with BIP does not trigger sometimes

-In general you can see ingame via the start/tick/cross icons about the state of a build.
+In general you can see ingame via the star/tick/cross icons about the state of a build.

+- Very good Working builds are marked with a ⭐
+- Working builds are marked with a gree<span style="color: #009220ff">green</span> ✔️
+- Okayish working builds are marked with a <span style="color: #DAA520">yellow</span> ✔️
+- Poorly working builds are marked with an <span style="color: #ffa200ff">orange</span> 🗙
+- Very bad working builds are marked with an <span style="color: #e82204ff">red</span> 🗙
+- Not yet tested builds are marked with a <span style="color: #43403fff">gray</span>  ❔

 NOTE: Some builds have duo logs uplaoded (like Condition Daredevil Dagger) - there my webparser script downloaded the wrong log.